Mazinger Toy Lines: Popy Jumbo Machinder

 Most of the models were distinctive for having variations from the original characters, specially in their color schemes and weaponry.
 Many of the rescued models can be seen at the Bandai Museum.

+Popy Chogokin

+In 1974 Popy launched a new line of die-cast metal robot and character toys.
+It was named Chogokin (超合金, Chōgōkin, Chō: Super, gōkin: alloy) as the fictitious material which first appeared in Go Nagai's Mazinger Z manga and anime.
+The first model was "GA-01" Mazinger Z and it had several versions: